pytorch/hub/pytorch_vision_once_for_all.md

 ```

 More models and configurations can be found in [once-for-all/model-zoo](https://github.com/mit-han-lab/once-for-all#evaluate-1)
-and obtained through following scripts
+and obtained through the following scripts

 ```
 ofa_specialized_get = torch.hub.load('mit-han-lab/once-for-all', "ofa_specialized_get")
 model = ofa_specialized_get("flops@595M_top1@80.0_finetune@75", pretrained=True)
 ```

-The model's prediction can evalutaed by
+The model's prediction can be evalutaed by
 ```
 # Download an example image from the pytorch website
 import urllib